St Peter’s CofE Academy

 - How is the decision made about what type and how much support my child/young person will receive?

-Decisions are made through consultation with all parties involved with the child’s care: This includes parents/carers, specialists, SENCO and key staff.
+Decisions are made through consultation with all parties involved with the child’s care: This includes the student themselves, parents/carers, specialists, SENCO and key staff.
 Through a record of observations and data collated for the student, a discussion about the support required is initiated.
 The amount of support awarded is dependent upon the individual student and their needs.
 A student passport will be drawn up in collaboration with parents/carers, the student and key staff.
 Where external agencies are involved the Academy will act on their recommendations and incorporate their advice onto the Student Passport.
 The Academy will also draw on its own expertise and collaborate with parents/carers and the students to best allocate resources.
 Student passports will be reviewed and opportunities are available for parents/carers to provide feedback through visits into the Academy or written communication.
 The monitoring of progress is carried out termly and recorded, to ensure that the curriculum is appropriate.

 - How will our child and young person be involved in the decisions about their learning?